-Psycho-holistic Therapy is based in Brentwood and Billericay Essex UK.
+Psycho-holistic Therapy is based in Brentwood Essex UK.
 Location is not an issue however as we work with people further afield and by Skype where relevant.

 Helping others to overcome psychological disturbance has become probably the most important thing in our lives, it's personal for us because we have experience of living with anxiety, body image issues, school phobia, severe shyness and more.
 We believe that lived experience is invaluable when it comes to helping others to overcome difficulties.